apache/celix/documents/intro/bundles.md

 ## Bundle lifecycle
 A Celix bundle has its own lifecycle with the following states:

-- Installed - The bundle has been installed into the Celix framework, but is is not yet resolved.
+- Installed - The bundle has been installed into the Celix framework, but it is not yet resolved.
 For Celix this currently means that not all bundle libraries can or have been loaded.
 - Resolved - The bundle is installed and its requirements have been met.
 For Celix this currently means that the bundle libraries have been loaded.